OdayDarwesh/Social_Media_WebSite/README.md

 # Social_Media_WebSite
-Built Responsive Social Media WebSite Like Facebook Application Using HTML, CSS, TypeScript and BootStrap Languages.
+ I Rcently Built a Social Media Site Like the Facebook app using HTML, CSS, TypeScript, and BootStrap.